IEA Technology Collaboration Programme

 The Energy Storage TCP has a mission to “facilitate integral research, development, implementation and integration of energy-storage technologies to optimise the energy efficiency of all kinds of energy system and to enable the increasing use of renewable energy instead of fossil fuels.”
 The membership includes a delegate and ‘alternate’ delegate from 21 countries, making up the Executive Committee.
 For the UK, Gill Davies from the Department for Energy Security and Net Zero (DESNZ) sits as the Delegate, supported by Dr Jonathan Radcliffe from the University of Birmingham (and a co-Investigator of the Energy Storage Supergen Network+).

-Please get in touch with Dr. Jonathan Radcliffe ([email protected]) for more information.
+Please get in touch with Dr Jonathan Radcliffe ([email protected]) for more information.

 Stakeholder engagement